maykhid/blockchain_app/README.md

 ## 🛠 Technical Note
 The app connects to both (https://blockchain.info/rawblock/$block_hash and https://api.tzkt.io/#tag/Blocks) to get all tansactions in the block for both BTC and Tezos transactions respsectively.

 For the BTC transactions we call https://blockchain.info/latestblock to get us the latest block hash then we proceed to call https://blockchain.info/rawblock/$block_hash with the given blockhash to get the latest BTC block transaction.
-This particular request can take a long time to process because of the large data it tries to pull, so I cache the response but fetches new data every 15 minutes for better user experience.
+This particular request can take a long time to process because of the large data it tries to pull, so I cache the response but fetch new data every 15 minutes for better user experience.
 For the Tezos transactions we call https://api.tzkt.io/v1/blocks to fetch all blocks.